flatland-association/flatland-book/challenges/ecml2026/eval.md

 [^1]: see [implementation](https://github.com/flatland-association/flatland-benchmarks/pull/594/changes)

+To move from one level to the next, a submission has to achieve a mean success rate of 25\% over the 5 scenarios of that level, i.e., at least 25\% of the trains have to reach their destination.
+Constraints to ensure a level playing field:

+- 30 minutes per scenario limit
+- 5 hours per submission limit
+- 2 daily submissions limit
+- computation resources for all submissions: 4 CPU cores with 15 GB of memory

+Failing to satisfy the success rate or time constraint requirement results in the termination of the submission, leaving the summed score as up to this point.

 ## 📪 Daily Submission Limits and Submission Closure.

 You can submit up to 2 times per day.